It is Better to Give than to Receive

 Oil on Canvas

 I buy a box of strawberries a week for my 8yr-old.
 It is his favorite fruit.
 Without it, his diet would suffer.
 Cheerios is his favorite cereal.
 I researched to find something to feed him that wasn’t chemical-laden and found… little choice.
-Abundant pictures of farmers in hazmats to contrast with images of green happy farms on food packaging.
+Abundant pictures of farmers in hazmat suits buzzing like a swarm of yellow jackets over green fields.
+A far contrast from the images of green happy farms on food packaging.

 I had planned this image prior to the pandemic; aiming to present the contrast between the small-farm lore of advertisements and the realities of industrial farming.
-But with the pandemic, the creation of this image got delayed; the hazmat would no longer evoke hazardous chemicals, but the new invisible biological enemy and the new set of anxieties that it presented.
+But with the pandemic, it took on new meaning; the hazmat would no longer evoke hazardous chemicals, but the new invisible biological enemy and the new set of anxieties that it presented.